Find items and duplicates in iTunes on PC

 To search song comments, make sure the Comments column is displayed (choose View > Show View Options).

-To see your search results in the iTunes window, press Enter.
+Your search results appear in the iTunes window.

 To see all your items again, delete the text from the search field (or press the Escape key).